disco-lang/disco/docs/introduction/arithmetic.rst

 Addition and multiplication
 ---------------------------

-The most basic arithmetic operations Disco supports are addition and multiplication.
+The most basic arithmetic operations Disco supports are :doc:`addition
+</reference/addition>` and :doc:`multiplication
+</reference/multiplication>`.

 - Addition is written using ``+``, for example, ``3 + 5 + 2/3``.
 - Multiplication is written using ``*``, for example, ``(-2) * 6 *
   (1/3)``.
-- The multiplication sign can also sometimes be omitted, just like in standard mathematical notation.
+- The multiplication sign can also :doc:`sometimes
+  </reference/multiplication>` be omitted, just like in standard
+  mathematical notation.
 For example:

   ::